WebAssembly/component-model/design/mvp/WIT.md

 ### Name Conflicts and `with`

-When two or more included Worlds have the same name for an import or export, the name is considered to be in conflict.
-The conflict needs to be explicitly resolved by the world author using the `with` keyword. `with` allows the world author to rename the import or export to a different name.
+When two or more included Worlds have the same name for an import or export that does *not* have an ID, automatic de-duplication cannot be used (because the two same-named imports/exports might have different meanings in the different worlds) and thus the conflict has to be resolved manually using the `with` keyword:

-Notice that when import or export names are IDs and since IDs are unique, there is no need to resolve name conflicts.
-Thus the `with` syntax is invalid when used with `include <ID>`.
-Only when import or export names are kebab names, name conflicts need to be resolved.

 The following example shows how to resolve name conflicts where `union-my-world-a` and `union-my-world-b` are equivalent:

 ```wit